infra-geo-ouverte/igo-lib-ext/README.md

 #### Start-Up

-At the root of your git repository (where is the Vagrantfile), enter following command:
+At the root of your git repository (where is the Vagrantfile,  [see in this repository : : https://github.com/infra-geo-ouverte/igo](https://github.com/infra-geo-ouverte/igo)), enter following command:

 ```sh
 $ vagrant up